luigiquiros/inventa/README.md

         -if you prefer 'Peak Height', go to INVENTA > src > inventa.py and change it inside the function quand_table().
             ONLY ONE of the columns is considered at the time, 'Peak height' or 'Peak area', if you want to consider both they must be done one at a time.
-        -if you did export any other column please remove manually or add the corresponding lines in the funcion quand_table(), [df.drop('name of the colum', axis=1, inplace=True)]
+        -if you did export any other column, like identities, etc,  please remove manually or add the corresponding lines in the funcion quand_table(), [df.drop('name of the colum', axis=1, inplace=True)]
+            [Normally there are columns with the header 'Unkown: number' at the very end of the quantitative table, the scrip takes care of theses columns, you do not need to erase them]

     clusterinfosummary = GNPS format as downloaded from the job.

     isdb_results_filename = format from the metadata_annotator, JLW lab.